mabarber92/kitab-website-draft/_pages/documentation/apps_doc.md

 permalink: /docs/apps
 ---

-### Describing how to use the various applications...
+As we start to release our data we will begin to publish guides on how to use it here.
+Check back here as we publish our data sets.